Harsh-Jaiswal24/WonderLust/README.md

 Welcome to Wonderlust! 🌍✨

 Wonderlust is a fully functional backend application built with Express.js and Node.js as part of my learning journey.
-This project enables users to sign up, log in, add listings, rate properties, and more.
+This project enables users to sign up, log in, add listings, rate listings and manage their content with complete authentication and authorization.

 ---